Murrieta Custom Dentures

 Meet Your Murrieta Dentist

-Dr. Bao Nguyen, DDS — The Periodontal Eye Behind Every Denture
+Dr. Bao Nguyen, DDS

-For denture patients specifically, two things matter about his background.
-First, his periodontal training means the gum and bone evaluation isn’t an afterthought — it’s the first appointment.
-He understands the tissue mechanics that make or break a denture over time, and he treats disease before he restores.
-Second, he performs the full range of care under one roof: extractions, ridge preservation, bone grafting, implant placement, crowns, and the prosthetic fabrication itself — no referral chain, no duplicate imaging, no weeks lost to scheduling across offices.
+For denture patients specifically, two things matter.
+First, the gum and bone evaluation isn’t an afterthought — it’s the first appointment, and he treats disease before he restores.
+Second, he handles the full range under one roof: extractions, ridge preservation, implant placement, same-day crowns, and the prosthetic fabrication itself — no referral chain across Riverside County, no duplicate imaging fees.
+And by every measurable standard he’s gentle about it: 200+ five-star Google reviews name pain-free care more than any other single theme.

 The Difference

-Why Murrieta Patients Choose Promenade Dental Care for Dentures
+Why Murrieta Patients Choose Promenade for Dentures

 Gentle Care